Two hikers in outdoor gear standing on a rocky mountain trail near a steep cliff, with more hikers visible in the background under a clear sky.

 11 miles, Elevation: +2,985'/ -1,826'

-We’ll make an alpine start, hitting the trail before sunrise for our summit attempt of Mt.
+We’ll make an alpine start, hitting the trail long before sunrise for our summit attempt of Mt.
 Whitney.
 After taking in the panoramic views from the highest point in the US outside of Alaska, we’ll make our way back to camp for a siesta.
 The day’s work is not over as we pack up camp and hike a few miles back to Crabtree Meadows.
 After a celebration supper, we’ll enjoy a memorable sunset over Mt Russell and enjoy a much needed rest after a big day.

 15 miles, Elevation: +4,118'/ -4,475'